Seirdy/seirdy.one/content/about/workouts.md

 #### Shoulders

 Some of these also work out the traps quite well.
+I usually do the Arnold press and a rear-deltoid fly, but sometimes I do a shoulder concentration and hit every exercise in this section.

+3. Arnold press (full deltoid).
+High priority.
-3. Standing dumbbell overhead press (anterior and lateral deltoid).
-High priority, 4 sets.
+4. Standing dumbbell overhead press (anterior and lateral deltoid).
+Low priority.
-4. Lateral raise (lateral deltoid).
+5. Lateral raise (lateral deltoid).
-5. Front raise (anterior deltoid).
+6. Front raise (anterior deltoid).
-6. Horizontal rear-deltoid fly with therapy bands (rear deltoid).
+7. Horizontal rear-deltoid fly with therapy bands (rear deltoid).

+If I feel satisfied after a few Arnold press sets, skip the standing dumbbell overhead press.

 #### Upper arm segment

-7. Bicep curls (biceps, some forearm).
-High priority.
 8. Standing banded overhead extensions (triceps).
-9. Hammerhead curls (brachii).
+9. Hammerhead curls (brachii, some forearm).
 10. Reverse curls (brachii, forearms).
 High priority.
+11. Bicep concentration curls (biceps).
+High priority.

 #### Forearms and grip strength

 This is the hard part.
 Forearm exercises have the highest difficulty for me, and results don't come easily.
 There exist many different forearm muscles, such as those controlling individual finger movements.
 Instead of targeting specific muscles, I target specific movements.

+I go easy on this section if I'm including some back-day exercises in arm-day.
+Many back-day exercises, such as weighted lunges or farmer's carry, incorporate forearm endurance.

 Grip strength is a major bottleneck for me, so I pay extra attention to this part of the workout.

-11. Wrist/finger curls
+12. Wrist/finger curls
-12. Reverse wrist/finger curls (requires very little weight: less than 12.5 pounds)
+13. Reverse wrist/finger curls (requires very little weight: less than 12.5 pounds)
-13. Sideways wrist/finger curls
+14. Sideways wrist/finger curls
-14. Behind-the-back wrist/finger curls with bands.
+15. Behind-the-back wrist/finger curls with bands.
-15. Forearm twists.
-High priority
+16. Forearm twists.
+High priority.

 I hope to get a hand gripper at some point to really hone in on grip strength.
 For forearm twists, I stop when my grip weakens; this always happens before my forearms weaken.